GDSL-UL/r_install/docs/04-otherwin.md

 <div class="alert alert-danger" style="font-size:120%">
 <b>IMPORTANT</b>: <br>

-1. If you are not sure what version of Windows you are running, check out this [guide](#windows-version).

-2. This module has been written using the most up-to-date versions of R, RStudio and relevant packages.
+This module has been written using the most up-to-date versions of R, RStudio and relevant packages.
 To avoid software compatibility issues it is important you have these same versions installed on your home computer.

-**Therefore, if you have R or RStudio already installed on your computer, please uninstall them before following the instructions below**
+**Therefore, if you have R or RStudio already installed on your computer, please uninstall them before following the instructions below.**

 </div>